binapani-edu/blog/blogs/journey-through-social-media/content.md

 ### Instagram Reels and YouTube Shorts

-Meta's Instagram countered TikTok's rise by launching Reels in August 2020, offering 15-second multi-clip videos with licensed music and AR effects.
+Meta's Instagram countered TikTok's rise by launching Reels globally on August 5, 2020 across 50+ countries, offering 15-second multi-clip videos with licensed music and AR effects.

-Capitalizing on India's 2020 TikTok ban, YouTube introduced Shorts in September 2020.
-Then expanded to United States in March 2021, and later expanded to 100+ countries by July 2021.
-The feature reached 6.5 billion daily views within months.
+Capitalizing on India's 2020 TikTok ban, YouTube introduced Shorts in September 2020 as a beta in India.
+The platform then expanded to United States in March 2021, and later rolled out to 100+ countries by July 2021.
+The feature quickly gained popularity, reaching 6.5 billion daily views by March 2021 according to Alphabet CEO Sundar Pichai.
+While TikTok later expanded to 3-minute videos in 2021, YouTube Shorts initially maintained its 60-second limit until 2024.

 This demonstrates how the short-video format has become the dominant format for social media platforms, and how it has become the default way for people to consume content currently.

-With the growing popularity and user engagement with hours and hours of endless scrolling over reels, this reel culture and short video format has been adopted by other platforms like Facebook, Snapchat, and even LinkedIn recently!
+With the growing popularity and user engagement through endless scrolling, this short video format has been adopted by other platforms like Facebook, Snapchat, and even LinkedIn recently, which has expanded its vertical video capabilities for professional content.
 Some news platforms like the New York Times and the Washington Post have also adopted this format to keep up with the trend.

 ### The Digital Revolution Continues